MUSIC FOR EAST AFRICA

-I recently went to Tanzania for the very first time to assist a friend with her Fulbright project.
-I came upon a magnificent little music school, Makumira University, the only one in all of Tanzania who offers an undergraduate degree in music.
+In 2011 I went to Tanzania for the very first time to assist a friend with her Fulbright project.
+I came upon a magnificent little music school, Makumira University, the only University in East Africa that awards an internationally recognized bachelor of music degree.
 Amazed at the level of enthusiasm these students displayed, I was shocked to find out they had only a few textbooks for the whole school.
 They didn't have enough instruments, certainly not enough for each person to have their own, and the idea of an individual OWNING one was simply out of the question!
 The teachers there were marvelous and did the absolute best with what they had.
 I couldn't stop thinking that the future of music in Tanzania was in these folks' hands, and they were empty hands.
 I, myself, had been so fortunate in my musical education, receiving scholarships and going to the best schools and having the best instruments.

 I know from years of teaching that so many times a student will play for a couple of years and the instrument will go into the attic and the music stored under the bed, never to be touched again.
 Why not donate that trombone to someone who will make use of it as part of their everyday life?
 Thus, the Music For Tanzania Project was born.

 However, the challenge of education is great.
-The average age of the students in the only music school in all of Tanzania is 35.
 Without our help, one note at a time, their fabulous musical culture will eventually be lost.